Verbesina encelioides: Distribution and habitat

-Verbesina encelioides is a flowering plant in the family Asteraceae.
-The species is native to many parts of the United States and Mexico.
-It is naturalized in other parts of North America, the Middle East, Spain, Argentina, Australia and the Pacific islands.
-Common names include golden crownbeard, gold weed, wild sunflower, cowpen daisy, butter daisy, crown-beard, American dogweed and South African daisy.
+The species is native to the Southwest United States and Northern Mexico.
+It is naturalized in parts of Eastern North America, the Middle East, Spain, Argentina, Australia and the Pacific islands.

-The species responds strongly to disturbances on suitable sites and retards the development of other local species.
+The species responds strongly to disturbances on suitable sites.
+Like sunflowers, it produces allelopathic chemicals that slow the growth of other susceptible plant species.
 Research has identified an allelopathic effect on radishes which may explain its ability to dominate other species in some locations.